 DAY TOUR: MERLOT WINE OF SAINT-EMILION AND POMEROL

 At 9.30am, meet your guide at the tourist office in Bordeaux.
-Our 8 passengers minivan has air conditioning and comfortable seats.
+Our minivan has air conditioning and comfortable seats.
 It takes barely 1h to arrive in Saint-Emilion and Pomerol.
 A nice occasion for you to hear more about Bordeaux’ Wines and taking time to admire the magnificent landscape of what is known as the Right Bank of Bordeaux’ region.

 Enjoy a visit and wine tasting in a famous Classified Growth Château of the Pomerol or Saint Emilion appellation.